-Jones Pierce] paid such attention to detail and listened so well that [they] created something beyond our expectations.
+“[Jones Pierce] paid such attention to detail and listened so well that [they] created something beyond our expectations.
 (He even drew tables in the event we had one our daughter’s weddings in the yard!)” –Laurie B.

-    “I have used Jones Pierce Architects for four projects over the past 20 years.
+“I have used Jones Pierce Studios for four projects over the past 20 years.
 The latest was a full exterior renovation “face lift” for a two-story, five-bedroom house in Midtown Atlanta (Ansley Park).
 Bryan and his team transformed a tired-looking and poorly-renovated façade into a very attractive, authentic Craftsman home.” –Ben P.

 Let’s have some fun!